j-raghavan/j-raghavan/README.md

 ## 👨‍💻 About Me

 Tech veteran with 25+ years of experience in IT leadership roles, currently focused on Agentic AI development as a Founding Engineer.
-Based in Cupertino, California, I'm passionate about working on opensource projects that help the community through practical automation solutions.
+I'm passionate about working on opensource projects that help the community through practical automation solutions.
 Interested in Agentic AI applications and Rust development.

 ## 🚀 Professional Experience